-InterVol recommends the following learning resources on international development and volunteering overseas responsibly, many of which are free to download.
+InterVol recommends the following learning resources on international development, education, and volunteering responsibly, many of which are free to download and access.
 We also recommend that you read and watch as much as you can about your host country as possible, both historically and culturally, ahead of your work overseas:

 - The Role of Volunteering in Sustainable Development (Institute for Development Studies & VSO, 2015).
 Full Report (PDF).